 I want you to feel more confident in your color choices.
-And if you have no sense for colors at all, here’s my attempt to help you find good ones anyway.
-We’ll talk about common color mistakes I see out there in the wild, and how to avoid them.
+And if you have no sense of colors at all, here’s my attempt to help you find good ones anyway.
+We’ll talk about common color mistakes I see out there in the wild and how to avoid them.

 00 Before we start…

 02 Don’t dance all over the color wheel

 03 Use saturation and lightness to make your hues work

 05 When using green, make it a yellow or blue one

 10 Avoid too little contrast to the background